webdetails/sparkl/documentation/spec.md

 * pluginsList
-	* Description: identify all CPK plugins locally available
+	* Description: list CPK plugins locally available
 	* Parameters: (none)
 	* Output: table with four columns: name, id, description and version
 * newPlugin
-	* Description: create new plugin with metadata inserted by users on a blank "view plugin" dashboard
+	* Description: create new plugin (a new plugin Id) which will be feed with  metadata inserted by users on a blank "view plugin" dashboard
 	* Parameters: (none)
 	* Output: (operation status)
 * refreshList